-The success of a merger is conditioned by the size of the acquiring company and according to Chen (1991) and Fama and French (1993), the larger the target, lower yields measured the around announcement will be positive.
+The success of a merger is conditioned by the size of the acquiring company and according to Chen (1991) and Fama and French (1993), the larger the target, lower vields measured the around the announcement will be positive.
 Moreover, the failure of mergers is especially notorious for firms of similar size.
 According Betton and Eckbo (2000), the success of the merger is also seen after the purchase of 5% of the shares of the target as a precursor to the finalization of the merger transaction.
 Balmer and Dinnie (1999) found that the failure of mergers is the lack of collaboration of short-term leaders financially.
 They are then faced leadership problems, hindering communication between them.
-Gadiesh and Ormiston (2002), the lack of strategic vision hinders the post-merger collaboration.
+For Gadiesh and Ormiston (2002), the lack of strategic vision hinders the post-merger collaboration.
 Poor post-merger coordination was also raised by Lynch and Lind (2002).
 The literature shows that leaders who align their strategies are successful post-merger and merger among the tools for measuring the effectiveness of the merger is the due diligence that is defined by Sinickas (2004) as the process where each party informs at best the other in order to 'eliminate the discrepancy and determine the appropriate price."
 This was also confirmed by Perry and Herd (2004).
 Moreover, Harford (1999) shows that if the company is in a growth phase, it prefers to resolve its merger by securities, although its cash is abundant, it will keep it for future growth.

 2.3.
-Stock Returns pround Mergers and Acquisitions Announcements

-By definition, the abnormal return of a share is the difference between the observed performance and normal yield, calculated according to a definite pattern.
-Much research has focused on the returns of the target, receiving large bonuses paid during the takeover.
+Stock Returns oround Mergers and Acquisitions Announcements of the target, receiving large bonuses paid during the takeover.
 As against the returns of the acquiring are usually zero or negative.
 For Eckbo and Thorburn (2000), the 1846 merger announcements made in Canada between 1964 and 1983, the performances by Canadian businesses are better than those made by American firms.
 They explain this difference by a size effect.